Skip to content

 Admitting you need help with alcohol is a crucial step in recovery.

-Honesty with yourself and others can help you overcome denial, shame, guilt, and fear that may prevent you from improving.
 Have a look at our known personalities who dealt with their addiction with honesty.
 Such as Bradley Cooper, Robert Downey Jr, Daniel Radcliffe, Tom Holland.

 It can also help you bond with your rehab counselors, therapists, and peers, who can provide support and direction.